ssmaddux/u2_hw_mongoose_plants/README.md

 open http://localhost:3001/api/plants/5e38921e9c3bd077f50dc9a2
 ```

+Note!
+Your endpoints may be a bit different, if the above ID (5e38921e9c....) comes back with a 404 error, replace that with one of the ID's in your plants db

 You should now see in your server's terminal something like this:
 ```sh
 GET /plants/5e38921e9c3bd077f50dc9a2 200 14.273 ms